Director

 Richard W. Robins, PhD

 In addition to his academic appointment in Psychology, Richard W. Robins is Director of the Personality, Self, and Emotion Lab; Director of the California Families Project, and a member of the core faculty for the National Institute of Mental Health (NIMH) Training Program in Affective Science.
-He is currently Associate Editor of Personality and Social Psychological Review, and he has served as Associate Editor for the Journal of Personality and Social Psychology, and Editor of several books including the Handbook of Personality: Theory and Research and the Handbook of Research Methods in Personality Psychology.
-His research is funded by grants from the National Institutes of Health.
+He was Associate Editor of Personality and Social Psychological Review, Associate Editor of the Journal of Personality and Social Psychology, and Editor of several books including the Handbook of Personality: Theory and Research and the Handbook of Research Methods in Personality Psychology.
+For the past 25 years, his research has been funded continuously by grants from the National Institutes of Health (NIH).

 Professor Robins’ research focuses on: (a) the development of personality and its consequences for important life outcomes; (b) the nature and development of self-esteem and narcissism, (c) the regulation and expression of social/self-conscious emotions (pride, shame, guilt, contempt), and (d) the development of Mexican-origin youth.
 His work incorporates both longitudinal and experimental designs, and uses multiple methods and data sources (from biological to sociocultural) to study people in naturalistic contexts, with an emphasis on individual differences as well as general processes.
 Much of his research centers around the NIH-funded California Families Project, an ongoing 16-year longitudinal study of Mexican-origin youth and their families.